girlbossceo/conduwuit/docs/differences.md

 - Assume well-knowns are broken if they exceed past 10000 characters.
 - Basic validation/checks on user-specified room aliases and custom room ID creations
 - Warn on unknown config options specified
-- Add support for preventing certain room alias names and usernames using regex (via upstream MR) and extended to custom room IDs
 - URL preview support (via upstream MR) with various improvements
-- Increased graceful shutdown timeout from a low 60 seconds to 180 seconds to avoid killing connections and let the remaining ones finish processing, and ask systemd for more time to shutdown if needed to prevent systemd's default [`TimeoutStopSec=`](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStopSec=) of 90 seconds from killing conduwuit
+- Increased graceful shutdown timeout from a low 60 seconds to 180 seconds to avoid killing connections and let the remaining ones finish processing
-- Bumped default max_concurrent_requests to 500
 - Query parameter `?format=event|content` for returning either the room state event's content (default) for the full room state event on ` /_matrix/client/v3/rooms/{roomId}/state/{eventType}[/{stateKey}]` requests (see https://github.com/matrix-org/matrix-spec/issues/1047)
 - Add admin commands for banning (blocking) room IDs from our local users joining (admins are always allowed) and evicts all our local users from that room, in addition to bulk room banning support, and blocks room invites (remote and local) to the banned room, as a moderation feature
 - Add admin command to delete media via a specific MXC.
 This deletes the MXC from our database, and the file locally.